rafasgj/rafaeljeffman.com/research/ai/fortune-telling-hallucination-llm.md

 ## Retrieval-augmented Generation (RAG)

-Retrieval-augmented generation (RAG) is a technique that allows new information to be used by pre-trained language models.
+Retrieval-augmented generation (RAG) is a technique that allows new information to be used by previously trained language models.
 It is expected that the model does not answer a query if it is not part of this new information.
 The new information provided to the model is based on a vector database that is constructed from a set of documents that are organized in a vector database, and is used along with the user query, augmenting it, so that the generated output incorporates the given data.
-It is expected that a model will not respond to user queries that do not refer to the specified set of documenst.
+It is expected that a model will not respond to user queries that do not refer to the specified set of documents.

-With Ramalama, you create an OCI image to contain the processed rag data:
+With RamaLama, you create an OCI image to contain the processed rag data:

 ```nohl
 $ ramalama rag FILES/DIRECTORIES IMAGE_NAME